-Public Relations: Yaroslav Kurakin
+President: Yaroslav Kurakin

-Yaroslav is a third year Aerospace Engineering student.
+Yaroslav is a fourth year aerospace engineering student.
 He joined the club his freshmen year, when he built and launched a rocket for the October Skies competition.
-Last year he was Test Rocket team lead and designed recovery and avionics test rockets.
-As PR Officer, he will maintain club’s social media, reach out to recruits and alumni, and help the club to be well known on and off campus.
+In his second year he was Test Rocket team lead and designed recovery and avionics test rockets.
+In his third year, he was the Public Relations Officer and Propulsion Lead.
+This year, he’ll be leading the team with his diverse knowledge of the HM-7H propulsion system.

 Faculty Advisor: Dr. Amelia Greig

 CPSS designs and builds its own rocket motors, and the propulsion team makes that happen.
 The dedicated propulsion team designs every component in the motor, precisely machines each one, and assembles them all into a functional hybrid motor.
 Alec previously managed fuel grain pours.

 The avionics system is one of the most technically challenging components on the rocket, and CPSS designs and builds it completely in-house.
 We are one of a handful of university teams working on an active control system for a rocket, and the dedicated avionics team is responsible for making it happen.
 Patrick has worked on Avionics since he joined CPSS.

 System Integration: Alaina Standish

 Complex systems require a great deal of support to work properly, and the systems integration team makes our success possible.
 They design rocket structures and components such as fin mounts and couplers, and build and test any mechanisms used in flight.
 This is Alaina’s second year as Systems Integration lead.

 The main purpose of any research and development team is to collect valuable data.
 In case of CPSS that data has to be collected in the flight and safely returned to the ground.
 Recovery team manufactures parachute and designed a way to successfully deploy it.
 They are in charge of safe return of our rockets.
 Marius previously worked in system integration and is known for his reliability in achieving his goals.

-Ground Support/Data Acquisition: Charles Van Steenwyk
+Ground Support/Data Acquisition: Eric Venenga

 The ground support team assures that the launch equipment is in great working order, and ready for every flight and ground test.
 They handle the data acquisition systems for the club’s tests and build our test equipment, like a test stand or mass model.

-Student Safety Officer: Chris Young
+Student Safety Officer: Charles Van Steenwyk